VirtoCommerce/vc-module-catalog/README.md

 ### Common Catalogs

 A (common) catalog is defined as a list of items or services that a company showcases online.
 Physically the catalog is a collection of items, which can be grouped into categories.
 An item can be assigned to only one category or be direct child of a catalog without any category.

- Each trademark or product line should have its own catalog of all the offerings in that category.
-Or when dealing with several suppliers.
-In this case each supplier should have its own catalog with offered items.
+ Each trademark or product line may have its own catalog of all the offerings in that category.
+Or when dealing with several suppliers, in this case each supplier may have its own catalog with offered items.

 ![Fig. Catalog](docs/media/screen-catalogs.png)